 In the six months that Smile.io has been on Heroku, the engineering team has already been able to move faster.
 They now have total visibility into how their app is running, which gives them the flexibility and confidence they need to deploy changes every day.
 They can easily scale during peak traffic, such as on Black Friday and Cyber Monday, while ensuring their system is stable—all without worrying about technical overhead.

-During this year’s holiday traffic spikes, our product availability was seamless on Heroku.
+During holiday traffic spikes, our product availability is seamless on Heroku.
 That would not have been the case on our old infrastructure.
 Bill Curtis, Co-Founder & CTO, Smile.io

 Ultimately, Heroku has enabled Smile.io to ship better product faster and more reliably.
 The development team can focus on evolving their product and fulfilling their core purpose—helping merchants retain happy customers.